|Nutrition Facts (per serving)|

 - 1/4 cup orange juice

-- 1/3 cup Grand Marnier liqueur (or more orange juice may be used)
+- 1/3 cup Grand Marnier liqueur, or orange juice

 - 1 cup pecan halves